NOAA-ORR-ERD/PyGnome/_sources/installing.txt

 or::
     $ python setup.py develop

-(develop mode instals links to the code, rather than copying the code into pthon's site-packages -- it is helpful if you want to be updating the code, and have the new version run right away.)
+(develop mode installs links to the code, rather than copying the code into python's site-packages -- it is helpful if you want to update the code, and have the new version run right away.)

 (MORE HERE!!)